emfmesquita/beyondhelp/README.md

     - Tooltip links on compendium menus to the maps on the current page;
     - Tooltip links on adventures table of contents to the adventure maps;
     - Tooltip links on the areas description header back to the corresponding map.

+### Play-by-post Notes
+- Huge thanks to [gludington](https://github.com/gludington) the author of this feature;
+- Colapsible area on play-by-post threads of D&D Beyond forum that enables adding private notes related with the campaing;
+- All data can be seen, deleted, downloaded on the extention configuration page;
+- Attention: The notes are persisted on the local machine (not synchronized between devices) and are erased if the extention is removed from chrome.

+### Compendium References
+- Extra buttons on all compendium pages that enables the user to copy references that can be pasted on:
+    - D&D Beyond editors, and after saving the editor content the reference becomes a link to the compendium that also is hoverable and shows a tooltip;
+    - Rich-text editors like Microsof Word, Google Doc, Gmail and it becomes a link to the compendium with the referenced header as text;
+    - Non rich-text editor as a link to the compendium.

+### Roll on Tables
+- Enables click to roll on most of the tables of the compendium and description pages.

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.